Brainiarc7/openstack-ansible/README.md

 This will boot three VMs (controller, network, and a compute node), install OpenStack, and attempt to boot a test VM inside of OpenStack.

-If everything works, you should be able to ssh to the instance from the network host:

- * username: `cirros`
- * password: `cubswin:)`

-Note: You may get a "connection refused" when attempting to ssh to the instance.
-It can take several minutes for the ssh server to respond to requests, even though the cirros instance has booted and is pingable.

 ## Vagrant hosts

 The hosts for the standard configuration are: